Capstone-Projects-2024-Spring/project-blastpad/documentation/docs/system-architecture/design.md

 According to the following Entity-Relationship diagram below, there are four different relationships we can observe.
 1. "Teaches in" Relationship
 	This is a One-to-Many (1:N) relationship between Teachers and Classrooms.
 Each teacher can belong to multiple classrooms but each classroom may only have a single teacher.
+	Furthermore, a Teacher belongs to 1 or many Classrooms and a Classroom may have one and only one teacher.
 2. "Contains"
 	A One-to-Many (1:N) relationship between Classrooms and Students.
 Each classroom may contain multiple students, but each student belongs to a single classroom.
+	Furthermore, Classrooms have one or many students and a Student may belong to one and only one classroom.
 3. "Played by"
 	A Many-to-Many (N:N) relationship between Students and Games.
 A student may play multiple games and a game may be played by multiple students.
+	Furthermore, Games may belong to one or many Students and Students may have one or many Games.
 ```mermaid
 ---
 title: "E-R Diagram SQL Database"